The way that a Business Banking Dispute case is 'constructed' can be a deciding factor in

-success or failure for a complaint through the Financial Ombudsman Service.
+success or failure for a business banking complaint through the Financial Ombudsman Service.

-IBAS experience is that FOS complaints need to be properly constructed and require careful
+IBAS experience is that FOS business banking complaints need to be properly 'constructed' and therefore require careful

 research covering the whole period of the banking complaint including the initial complaint